leksiq/net.leksi.io/README.md

 # UTF7InputSource

 An instance of this class reads UTF-7 encoded data and gives it on UTF-16BE encoding.
+The BOM (Byte Order Mark) is skipped if present.

 # BOM
 Tests BOM (Byte Order Mark) of data from *BranchInputSource* and